-- Anyone wishing to conduct an activity that requires PGC authorization; including any activity or event involving more than 10 persons, which may conflict with the intended purposes or uses of property, or poses a potential environmental or safety problem, will make their request on an "Application for State Game Lands Special Use Permit" which has been standardized for ease of administration .
-Maps should accompany the Applicatiom outlining the activity area.
-Except in exceptional ci rcumstances requiring Executive Director Approval, permits shall only be issued to responsible adults over the age of 18.
-Applications may be returned for further information if they do not provide enough detail I to review.
+- Anyone wishing to conduct an activity that requires Game Commission authorization; including any activity or event involving more than 10 persons, which may conflict with the intended purposes or uses of property, or poses a potential environmental or safety problem, should apply for State Game Lands Special Use Permit.
+Maps should accompany the application outlining the activity area.
+Except in exceptional circumstances, permits shall only be issued to responsible adults over the age of 18.

 Keystone Trails Association

 PA Appalachian Trails Committee

 PA Chapter International Mountain Bicycling Association

 PA State Snowmobile Association

 The permit applicant should have support from an established club or group that is willing to enter into a Trail Maintenance Agreement (see below) with the Game Commission.